 Academic Research: I am a former Postdoctoral Research Fellow at North Carolina State University in the lab of Rob Dunn and at the University of Colorado, Boulder in the lab of Noah Fierer.
 There I worked on projects related to understanding how microorganisms contribute to the stink of polyester clothes, how we can use our knowledge of insect ecology to find microbes that can make better food and beer flavors, and how we can use an ecological frame work to find the world’s best sourdough.
 Throughout this process I work with diverse industry partners to assist with meeting their research and development needs.
 In the past I have studied the microbial ecology of wasps and the crops they visit, chronically stressed wild avians, soil, and nursery schools and investigated the arthropods of homes through environmental DNA analyses.

-Industry: I am a current Technology cofounder and Chief Science Officer at the foodtech company Lachancea LLC, which was developed to commercialize novel fermentation-related inventions.
-I am a former microbiologist at the biotech company Novobiotic Pharmaceuticals and Global Head of Scientific Communications at the world’s largest Ag tech startup, Indigo Ag.
+Industry: I am a current technology cofounder and Chief Science Officer at the food and beverage tech company Lachancea LLC, which was developed to commercialize novel fermentation-related inventions.
+I am a former microbiologist at the biotech company Novobiotic Pharmaceuticals and Director in R&D at the world’s largest Ag tech startup, Indigo Ag.

 Consulting: I privately consult for various industries who seek strategic innovation leads, or face current engagement obstacles with diverse stakeholders.
 Clients include academic institutions, biotechnology companies, textile firms, early stage start-ups, educators, writers, venture capital groups, and academic scientists.
 Produces I have created and developed for clients have gotten them media attention in National Geographic, lead to successful TEDx talks that are now showcased on TED.com, and have contributed to design projects such as MIT’s Synthetic Apiary project.

 Public Speaking: I give various types of talks and workshops centered around specific themes: